jmickle66666666/JazzBox/README.md

 `editor/followscenecamera.cs` - moves the camera to where the scene camera is

+`editor/speechgen.cs` - generates text to speech stuff for you (only works on mac because it uses the mac `say` command)

 `fontgrab.cs` - grab random fonts from fonts.google.com

 `jazzutil.cs` - currently just SquaredDistance calculation, which is handy